 The purpose of this chapter is to make it unlawful for the holder of any license for the sale of alcoholic beverages to permit dancing, exhibitions, or entertainment, which shall hereinafter collectively be referred to as "entertainment," in or on the licensed premises except as hereinafter provided.

-An application to permit the aforesaid activities shall be made to the Mayor and Board of Aldermen and shall be accompanied by an application fee of $100.
+An application to permit the aforesaid activities shall be made to the Mayor and Board of Aldermen and shall be accompanied by an application fee as provided in Chapter 130, Fees, Article III, Fee Schedule.
 Such application shall contain the following information:

 A copy of the most recent application submitted for the purpose of obtaining a liquor license for the premises.